senzing-garage/knowledge-base/proposals/streamline/map-and-load-your-own-data.md

    **Windows Command Prompt (not Windows PowerShell) example:**

-   Use this command if you are running on a Windows system.
+   If you are running on a Windows system, copy/paste the following into the Windows Command Prompt:

     ```console
     docker run ^